Pablo Furtado

-Pablo Nicolás Furtado Giménez (born 4 February 2004) is a Uruguayan professional footballer who plays as a midfielder for Boston River.
+Pablo Nicolás Furtado Giménez (born 4 February 2004) is a Uruguayan professional footballer who plays as a midfielder for Tacuarembó on loan from Boston River.

 Club career

 Furtado is a youth academy graduate of Boston River.
 He made his professional debut for the club on 16 July 2021 in a 1–0 league defeat against Progreso.

 International career

 Furtado is a current Uruguay youth international.
 He was part of under-15 team at 2019 South American U-15 Championship.
 On 15 August 2021, under-17 team coach Diego Demarco named Furtado in 20-man squad for 2021 U-18 L'Alcúdia International Football Tournament.